IBM/data-prep-kit/transforms/language/doc_quality/python/README.md

 The set of dictionary keys holding [DocQualityTransform](src/doc_quality_transform.py) configuration for values are as follows:

 * _text_lang_ - specifies language used in the text content.
-By defaut, "en" is used.
+By default, "en" is used.
 * _doc_content_column_ - specifies column name that contains document text.
 * _bad_word_filepath_ - specifies a path to bad word file: local folder (file or directory) that points to bad word file.